Local Experts. Familiar Faces.

 Welcome to insurance done right.

 We’re the insurance provider more local residents and businesses trust.
 To help earn this trust, we provide the right coverage to fit your exact needs.
 You get expert, licensed agents who are there when you need them, and you also work with one person – “your person” – throughout the entire process.
-And, as a division of MountainOne Bank, we’re as committed to the community as you are.
+And we’re as committed to the community as you are.

 Our claims department is in-house, which means we’re always on your side.
 With one point of contact and expert agents who walk you through the process every step of the way, we’re committed to providing the right coverage and smoothest service.

 All of our account managers and sales team are licensed, which ensures you receive the highest level of expertise and advice.
 We understand the discounts that are available to you throughout the various stages of your life.
 We also partner with ten companies which gives you the power to shop a multitude of companies through our one agency!

 It all adds up to coverage, price, and service second to none.
 Our expert team can help you secure the right coverage for:

 - Your toys, including Classic Cars, ATVs & Snowmobiles

 - Life, Long-Term Care, & Disability Insurance

 Local experts.
 Familiar faces.